-The Company's condensed interim consolidated financial statements are reported under International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
+The Company's consolidated financial statements are reported under IFRS Accounting Standards.

 Company Overview

 Los Andes is a Canadian exploration and development company focused on the acquisition, exploration and development of advanced stage copper deposits in Latin America.
 The Company owns 100% of the Vizcachitas copper, molybdenum and silver porphyry project, located 120 km north of Santiago, Region V, Chile.